 Qi flows through specific pathways or meridians which connect to all our physical structures including our internal organs and glands.
 These channels are like our electrical wiring around our physical body.
 Acupuncture points are those sites along the channels where our energy can be accessed, stimulated and nourished to affect change, heal imbalances and promote health.
 Acupoints are like the outlets along our electrical wiring.

 Prior to any treatment with acupuncture a comprehensive medical history is taken in order to diagnose an imbalance or dis-ease according to the Oriental Medical system.
 This includes such diagnostic techniques as observing the tongue and other aspects of the body, palpating the pulse as well as possibly the abdomen or along any of the energy channels or meridians.
 From there well structured, individualized treatment plan is designed.
 Acupuncture treatment involves the painless insertion of fine, sterilized needles into specific acupuncture points in order to circulate, stimulate and nourish one’s Qi and thus the connecting structures and organs.
 This can eliminate pain, restore balance and stimulate your own innate ability to heal ultimately leading to optimal health and well being.
+Call us today to schedule a free consultation at our Acupuncture Clinic in Fort Lauderdale or if you’re in Palm Beach County call our Boca Raton Acupuncture Clinic.

 Dr. Filiz is a phenomenal, great personality!
 She makes you feel comfortable with really personalized attention.
 I have received treatments for different problems, Filiz solved them all.
 She really sets the bar high….Don’t even bother going anywhere else. – Chloe Dumas | Ft.
 Lauderdale